symfony/symfony-docs/book/templating.rst

 the most common tasks.

-Overall, the topic of templating should be thought of as a powerful tool that's at your disposal.
+Overall, the topic of templating should be thought of as a powerful tool that is at your disposal.
 In some cases, you may not need to render a template, and in Symfony2, that's absolutely fine.

 Learn more from the Cookbook